DocKai15/dockai15.github.io/_posts/2025-07-28-the-keyboard.md

 - No Stagger: Most keyboards "stagger" their rows.
 For the ergonomics of my board, I want to remove this stagger and instead rotate and tent the entire keyboard.
 - Low Profile: I want my keyboard to be short like a laptop keyboard.
 Low-profile switches and keycaps allow me to remain as short and sleek as possible.

-While most of these considerations can be engineered in with a little effort, some of them require extra/unique parts: (A full BOM can be found [here](https://www.notion.so/2192c9306a1480eb9d15f3172433599d?v=2192c9306a14815d9968000c7686ca12&source=copy_link) )
+Some of these features require extra/unique parts: (A full BOM can be found [here](https://www.notion.so/2192c9306a1480eb9d15f3172433599d?v=2192c9306a14815d9968000c7686ca12&source=copy_link) )

-- The Supermini nrf52840, a microcontroller with bluetooth and LiPo battery charging capabilities.
+- Supermini nrf52840, a microcontroller with bluetooth and LiPo battery charging capabilities.
 - Kailh Choc Brown switches for a low-profile tactile feel.
 - Power switches for on/off and reset buttons.
 - 3.7V LiPo batteries.

 ### Part 1: The PCB

 The PCB provides the connections between the microcontroller, the keyswitches, and any other auxiliary features.
-For now, I will stick to the relationship between the keyswitches and the microcontroller.
 Let's take a look at how this works by looking at one switch.

 <img src="/images/single-switch.png" alt="A single switch wired to a microcontroller">

-In this example, a single keyswitch is wired to two pins on an Arduino Pro Micro.
-When the microcontroller wants to read the position of the switch it can set one pin (ex: GP26) to "HIGH" voltage (e.g. 3.3V) and the other pin (ex: GP20) to connect a pull-down resistor.
-If the switch is not pressed, the pull-down resistor on pin GP20 ensures that the microcontroller reads "LOW."
-If the switch is pressed, pin GP20 is now directly connected to GP26 and will read "HIGH."
-This is quite straightforward, but you may notice that if we were to scale this operation as-is, we would need quite a few pins.
+In this example, a single keyswitch connects to two pins on an Arduino Pro Micro.
+The microcontroller sets one pin (e.g., GP26) to HIGH voltage (3.3V).
+The other (GP20) reads the signal, pulled LOW via a resistor unless the switch is pressed.
+Then, GP20 sees HIGH.
+This is simple enough, but scaling to a full keyboard would require a lot of pins.

 <img src="/images/left-schematic.png" alt="My left PCB schematic using the matrix">

-That's where the keyboard matrix comes in.
-Put simply, the matrix method wires the keyswitches into rows and columns, where each row/column is then assigned a pin on the microcontroller.
-This allows engineers to use smaller microcontrollers better suited to the job by reducing the necessary number of pins to function.
-Once in place, the microcontroller sets all rows to pull-down resistors and then sequentially sets each column to "HIGH," scanning the rows of the matrix to check each switch for a keypress.
-To prevent as many misinputs as possible, each switch is connected to a diode, ensuring no "ghosting" occurs when multiple keys are pressed.
+That's why keyboards use a matrix: switches are wired into rows and columns, where each row/column is then assigned a pin on the microcontroller.
+This dramatically reduces the number of pins needed.
+Once in place, the microcontroller sequentially sets each column to "HIGH," checking the rows of the matrix for a response.
+Diodes are used to prevent "ghosting," which can occur when multiple keys are pressed.
 Once the matrix schematic is built, we can begin designing the PCB.

 <img src="/images/left-pcb.png" alt="My completed left PCB">

 While there are plentiful online resources to make the design process as easy as possible, (like [Ergogen](https://ergogen.ceoloide.com/) ) I decided to build my design entirely from scratch in KiCad, a popular open-source PCB design application.
-After following a couple tutorials to understand the workflow of KiCad, I could begin designing.
-My vision ended up taking a similar shape to Naoki Katahira's [Lily58](https://github.com/kata0510/Lily58) for its similarity to typical mechanical keyboard layouts.
-My design includes a 6x4 layout with 4 thumb keys and an additional key on the pointer row.
-Each column's position is strategically adjusted to fit the shape and length of my fingers.
-This is then duplicated and mirrored for the other side.
+After following a couple tutorials, my keyboard took a similar shape to Naoki Katahira's [Lily58](https://github.com/kata0510/Lily58), including a 6x4 layout with 4 thumb keys and an additional key on the pointer row.
+Each column's position is strategically adjusted for finger comfort.
+I built the left side first, and then mirrored my design for the right side.

 My designs utilize Scotto Keeb's [ScottoKicad](https://github.com/joe-scotto/scottokeebs/tree/main/Extras/ScottoKicad) library of symbols, 3d models, and footprints for common keyboard components.